 Ian Orti is a Canadian writer who travels extensively.
 He writes books which sometimes win awards and frequently writes articles and columns in magazines, as well as the occasional story or poem in a literary journal.
 He still has yet to forgive Kerry Fraser.

 Mike Spry is the former Programs Director of Summer Literary Seminars, and a writer, editor, and columnist who has written for The Toronto Star, Maisonneuve, and The Smoking Jacket, among others, and contributes to MTV’s PLAY with AJ.
 He is the author of JACK (Snare Books, 2008), which was shortlisted for the 2009 Quebec Writers’ Federation A.M.
 Klein Prize for Poetry, and he was longlisted for the 2010 Journey Prize.
-His most recent work is Distillery Songs (Insomniac Press, 2011), which was shortlisted for the 2012 ReLit Award.
-Bourbon & Eventide is forthcoming in 2014 from Invisible Publishing.
+His short story collection Distillery Songs (Insomniac Press, 2011), was shortlisted for the 2012 ReLit Award.
+The poetry collection Bourbon & Eventide from Invisible Publishing is his latest work.

 Dave Jaffer has written for Hour Magazine, the Ottawa XPress, FFWD, Spinner, and the Huffington Post, among others.
 He lives in Toronto, works in advertising, and is addicted to fantasy baseball.